draeger-lab/refinegems/docs/source/modules-desc/egcs.rst

-If the aim is to simply find the EGCs (e.g. for subsequent manual adjustment), The :py:class:`~refinegems.classes.egcs.EGCSolver` provides the function :py:meth:`~refinegems.classes.egcs.EGCSolver.fing_egcs` to automatically find the egcs present in the model.
+If the aim is to simply find the EGCs (e.g. for subsequent manual adjustment), The :py:class:`~refinegems.classes.egcs.EGCSolver` provides the function :py:meth:`~refinegems.classes.egcs.EGCSolver.find_egcs` to automatically find the egcs present in the model.
-It implementation is based on :footcite:p:`fritzemeier2017erroneous`:
+It implementation is based on :footcite:t:`fritzemeier2017erroneous`:

     1. Subsequently, a dissipation reaction for each energy metabolite is temporarily added to the model.
     2. The reaction bound are limited to 1.0/-1.0 and all exchange reactions to the cytosol are closed.